joeytwiddle/cheatsheets/docker.md

 # Enter a docker container to debug

-It is usually easier to enter an image than enter a container.

 If your container has stopped, you must first restart it.

 ```bash
 docker restart <container_name>
 ```

-Now you can debug it:
+Now you can open a shell inside the container, to debug it:

 ```bash
 docker exec -it <container_name> /bin/bash
 ```

+Some images set a default user.
 If you want to enter the container as the root user, add `-u root`

 # Install some useful debugging tools